Abolfazl-Iraninasab/Compound/README.md

 openzeppelin test-helpers is also used in cases that we need time manipulation.
 Chai test framework is also used in cases that is needed.

+## **Liquidate on Compound V2**
+on Compound when you borrow more than what you supplied , you are subject to liquidation . this means that someone else can repay a portion of the token you've borrowed and in return that person receives the token that you supplied at a discount .
+in this project I create a situation which borrowed amount is greater than the amount that we've supplied and after liqidate collateral by another contract.

 ## **Borrow & Repay Compound V2**
 supplying crypto assets to the Compound Protocol and borrow another crypto asset using the supplied asset as collateral.